-The Secret to Tasty Tender Turkey Meatballs
+The Secret to Tender Turkey or Chicken Meatballs

-• Go easy on the mixing.
-The more you mix and squish the meat, the tougher your meatballs will be.
+• Go easy on the mixing. ย The more you mix and squish the meat, the tougherย your meatballs will be.
 Use your hands so you’ve got a good feel for what’s going on.
 You should still have bits of ground meat intact (just the way it came out of the meat grinder).

-• When shaping the balls, run your hands under cold water to prevent them from sticking to your hands and accidentally overworking them.
+• When shaping the balls, run your hands underย cold water to prevent them from sticking to your hands and accidentally overworking them.

 • Bake your meatballs in the oven to prevent overhandling and overcooking.

-• Don’t overcook.
-Chicken and turkey meatballs are going to be lighter in colour, period.
-Going for the deep browned look will get you in serious dry trouble!
+• Don’t overcook. ย Chicken and turkey meatballs are going to be lighter in colour, period. ย Going for the deep browned look will get you in serious dry trouble!

 Those are my secret tips for making awesome meatballs.
 I’m sure you’ve got a few secret tips up your sleeve too!
 Feel like sharing?
 Comment below or send me an email and let me know.